gpdowney/lightweightLSAT/pages/resources/others.md

 And you expect yourself to see all that on Test Day?
 That's a ridiculous standard; it's unrealistic and it's unhelpful.

 Sure, take time to learn how the Test works.
-Dig into the nuances during when you need to.
+Dig into the nuances when you need to.
 And learn the Test's patterns when you do [Puzzle Practice][puzzle].
 But...

 ## Perfection is a risky plan for Test Day